hamzamu/equineistcom-sv/src/content/posts/25-oct-20-your-hose-is-not-pet.md

 And worse?
 Some riders buy a horse not for connection, but for ego.
 To show off.
 To prove something.
-But when the novelty fades—and it always does—the horse becomes a burden.
+But when the novelty fades, and it always does, the horse becomes a burden.
 Forgotten.
 Left behind.